pasqua1e/f5-automation-labs/docs/class1/module4/lab1.rst

         "hostname": "ip-10-1-1-10.us-west-2.compute.internal"
     },

+.. note:: The target BIG-IP is standlone but it could be configured as an HA pair.
+          If you want, configure the HA in auto-scync mode.
+Configure the BIG-IP cluster in BIG-IQ.
+          The target in this case can be either device.

 Modify the Virtual Address to 10.1.20.100 and the serverAddresses from 10.1.10.100 to 10.1.10.104.

 #.
 Click on  ``Format JSON``, ``Validate JSON`` and ``Validate AS3 Declaration``.
 Make sure the Declaration is valid!